RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Experiments

 \subsection{Datasets}

-We trained RestoreVAR for five restoration tasks: dehazing, desnowing, deraining, low-light enhancement and deblurring.
-For dehazing, we used the RESIDE~\cite{reside} dataset comprising $72135$ training and $500$ test images.
-The Snow100k dataset~\cite{snow100k} was used for desnowing, with 50,000 training images and 16,801 test images (heavy subset).
-For deraining, we used Rain13K~\cite{mprnet} consisting of 13,711 training images and 4,298 test images.
-The LOLv1~\cite{lolv1} dataset was used for low-light enhancement, consisting of $485$ training images and $15$ test images.
-For deblurring, we used the GoPro~\cite{gopro} dataset comprising 2,103 training images and 1,111 test images.
-We additionally test the generalization capability of our model on real-world datasets, namely, LHP~\cite{lhprain} ($1000$ images), REVIDE~\cite{revide} ($284$ images), SICE~\cite{sice} ($565$ images), TOLED~\cite{toledpoled} ($30$ images) and POLED~\cite{toledpoled} ($30$ images).
+We trained RestoreVAR for five tasks: dehazing, desnowing, deraining, low-light enhancement and deblurring.
+For dehazing, we used the RESIDE~\citep{reside} dataset comprising $72135$ training and $500$ test images.
+The Snow100k dataset~\citep{snow100k} was used for desnowing, with $50000$ training and $16801$ test images (heavy subset).
+For deraining, we used Rain13K~\citep{mprnet} consisting of $13711$ training and $4298$ test images.
+The LOLv1~\citep{lolv1} dataset was used for low-light enhancement, consisting of $485$ training and $15$ test images.
+For deblurring, we used the GoPro~\citep{gopro} dataset comprising $2103$ training and $1111$ test images.
+We also assess generalization performance on real-world, unseen and mixed degradation datasets, namely, LHP~\citep{lhprain} ($1000$ images), REVIDE~\citep{revide} ($284$ images), TOLED~\citep{toledpoled} ($30$ images), POLED~\citep{toledpoled} ($30$ images), CDD~\citep{cdd} ($200$ images, mix of haze and rain), and LOLBlur~\citep{lolblur} ($482$ images, mix of low-light and blur).
+TOLED and POLED datasets contain unseen degradation of under-display camera restoration.